 CLICK HERE to watch the YouTube video.

-Donnalee will demonstrate the common mistakes people make that leads to front squat knee pain.
+Here are three common mistakes that may cause your front squat [3] knee pain.

 Having the knees collapse inward puts a lot of strain on the inside part of the knee.
 This may be fine for a couple of repetitions, but in time will lead to knee pain and irritation.
 To correct this, you need to have your feet a little wider apart, with your toes slightly pointed out.
 Try to keep your knee inline with your foot going through the squatting movement.